amperity/amperity-docs/shared/terms.rst

 An escape character is specific to a data format and allows certain character sequences to be interpreted differently from characters that are not prefixed by that escape character.

 .. term-escape-character-end

+**event propensity** (model)

+.. term-event-propensity-start

+Event propensity is a predictive model that determines the likelihood that a customer will perform a revenue-generating event within the next 30 days.

+.. term-event-propensity-end

 **Eventbrite**